Applies to: Office 365, Outlook 2013

 Restricted distribution groups By default, anyone can send emails to any distribution group.
 Administrators can change permissions to allow only specific individuals to send emails to a particular group—for example, to discourage inappropriate use of large distribution lists.
 Administrators can also block external sources from sending email to distribution groups to help prevent spam.
 For distribution groups that are synchronized from on-premises Active Directory using the Directory Synchronization tool, the attributes for restriction are synchronized to the cloud automatically.
-For more information, see the Delivery Management section in Change Distribution Group Properties.
+For more information, see Manage Distribution Groups.

 Important: The Office 365 Directory Synchronization tool ignores dynamic distribution groups in on-premises Active Directory, and does not synchronize these to Exchange Online.
 Organizations that use the Directory Synchronization tool should use a naming convention that avoids conflicts between the regular distribution groups that are managed on-premises and the dynamic distribution groups that are managed in Exchange Online.

 Moderated distribution groups Administrators can select a moderator to regulate the flow of messages to a distribution group.
 With moderated distribution groups, anyone can email the distribution group alias, but before the message is delivered to the members of the group, a moderator must review and approve it.
-For more information about moderation, see the Message Approval section in Change Distribution Group Properties.
+For more information about moderation, see the Message Approval section in Manage Distribution Groups.